 Second, understand that the U.S. economy is in trouble, and the global economy remains fragile.
 Growth is stalling.
 Not too long ago, the International Monetary Fund (IMF) issued dire projections for the global economy.
 It revised its previous estimates lower and it says there are several downward pressures on the global level.

 As for the U.S. economy, it’s performing well below its long-term average growth rate.
 The worst part is that even the Federal Reserve isn’t so optimistic toward growth.
 It doesn’t outright say so, but its projections are very clear.

 Lastly, when it comes to monetary policy, we see a huge disparity.
 Currently, the Federal Reserve is focused on increasing the interest rate, while the other major central banks are working to lower them.
 This disparity is dangerous.
 It could cause a substantial rise in the value of the U.S. dollar, which would negatively affect U.S. exports, and thus hurt the earnings of companies that have a global presence.
 This factor alone could lead to a severe stock market crash in 2017.

 Welcome to a Bear Market

-After six-plus years of a Federal Reserve-induced bull market that was fueled by easy money, we are now seeing what happens when things begin to unwind and the stock market is required to fend for itself without easy money from the Fed.
+After seven-plus years of a Federal Reserve-induced bull market that was fueled by easy money, we are now seeing what happens when things begin to unwind and the stock market is required to fend for itself without easy money from the Fed.

 An Easy Way to Protect Yourself